thoughtworks/talisman/docs/installation/handling-existing-hooks-global.md

 ---
 ## With Husky tool (for Linux/Unix/Windows)

-[husky](https://github.com/typicode/husky/blob/master/DOCS.md) is an npm module for managing git hooks.
-In order to use husky, make sure you have already set TALISMAN_HOME to `$PATH`.
+[husky](https://typicode.github.io/husky/) is an npm module for managing git hooks.
+In order to use husky, make sure you have set TALISMAN_HOME to `$PATH`.

 **Existing Users**
 {: .ls-8 .text-mono }